 The staff and members were very welcoming and I really do hope to find time to play when I am next in the UK."

 Rick Shiels Video Review ("Can I break 75?")

 Paul Waring (European Tour Member 2008 – Present and Wirral Resident)

-Now with the recent changes it is truly spectacular.
+With the recent changes it is now truly spectacular.
 More holes offer that special view of the water and the new grass paths create real visual drama as they meander through the dunes.

 The most impressive thing of all is that there have been no extra materials used, only reconfigured from what was already there.

-Michael Whitehead (Author the Golf Lovers Guide to England)
+Michael Whitehead (Author of "The Golf Lovers Guide to England")

-Bernard Darwin (The Golf Courses of the British Isles 1911)
+Bernard Darwin ("Historic Golf Courses of the British Isles" 1911)

 "I do not think I have ever seen a course on which the contours of the hills and valleys were so infinitely picturesque.
 We shall have found the golf infinitely pleasant and exhilarating."

 Donald Steel ("Classic Links of Great Britain and Ireland")